jlpteaching/ECS154B/lab3/lab3.rst

 -  Control flow instructions: ``BEQ, J, JAL, JR``

-The control signals for the ALU are identical to Lab 2, and are reposted here for your convenience:
+The control signals for the ALU are mostly identical to Lab 2, and are reposted here:

 +-----------+-------------+-------------+-------------+
 | Operation | **ALUCtl2** | **ALUCtl1** | **ALUCtl0** |